Getting Started

 YourProjectName.csproj

 Section titled “YourProjectName.csproj”This file tells Visual Studio about your project, it determines stuff like dependencies and versions, you shouldn’t need to touch this.
+If you’re using Visual Studio, this file won’t be explicitly listed.
+Instead it will be the parent of all files in the project.

 The ModBehaviour File